-|Wingspan Optics EagleScout 10X42||2 lbs||4.7/5|
+|Wingspan EagleScout 10X42||

-|Bushnell Legacy WP Porro Prism||2 lbs||4.6/5|
+|Bushnell Legacy Porro Prism||

-The Bushnell Legacy WP Porro Prism comes with two great variants that you can purchase for less than $100.
-The slightly cheaper 8x model comes with 42-millimeter lenses like the two previous models.
-However, the slightly more expensive 10x model comes with large, 50-millimeter lenses that make for one of the best experiences you can have with a pair of binoculars at this price point.
-The detail and brightness you get with 50-millimeter lenses is going to dwarf that which you get with 42-millimeter lenses.
+The Bushnell Legacy WP Porro Prism is manufactured in two variants: The slightly cheaper 8x model has 42-millimeter lenses, and the slightly more expensive 10x model has large, 50-millimeter lenses.
+Both models have the potential to make for a great experience.
+However, the detail and brightness you get with 50-millimeter lenses is going to dwarf that what you get with 42-millimeter lenses.

 The best thing about the Eschenbach 4256125 is that it folds up into a reasonably compact form when not in use, which means that you can easily put it in a jacket pocket or a backpack when you’re not using it.
 However, you might find yourself not using it more than you’d like, as it comes with several glaring flaws.
 The first of these is its exceptionally small lenses.
 25-millimeters is very small, even for a discount model, which this is not.
 Lenses that small produce dark images, and give you an incredibly narrow field of view, which makes for a bad deal.

-Bigger lenses are usually better, as they let in more light, which leads to brighter images but also create a wider field of vision.
+Bigger lenses are usually better, as they let in more light, which leads to brighter images and a wider field of vision.
 While you’re unlikely to find ED lenses at this price point, they are some of the best lenses you can find in relatively-inexpensive models.
 ED, or Extra-low Diffraction lenses fight chromatic aberration by focusing all colors that pass through the lens to a single point.
 That makes the image sharper and keeps the level of detail high in high-magnification devices.

 Next down the list is the plain-metal shell, which can be slick in the rain, but holds up well if dropped.
 Finally, the plain plastic shell is the cheapest and lightest, but it can be hard to hold and also suffers from the lowers durability as it lacks even a rubber coating to insulate it from the fall.